jax-ml/jax/docs/random-numbers.md

 ## Random numbers in JAX

-JAX's random number generation differs from NumPy's in important ways, because NumPy's PRNG design makes it hard to simultaneously guarantee a number of desirable properties.
+JAX's random number generation differs in thet it tracks PRING state explicitly via Keys.
+This design ensures reproducibility, parallelism, and vectorization, while still allowing fair comparision with modern numy generators.
 Specifically, in JAX we want PRNG generation to be:

 1. reproducible,